Cultural Revolution in Iran: Islamization of universities

 The main theme of the movement was to purify the universities and education system of foreign influences.
 In his original letter, Khomeini wrote: Set yourselves free from any " –ism" and " –ist" belonging to the East and the West.
 Be self-dependent and do not expect any help from the foreigners.

 After shutting down the universities on 12 June 1980, Khomeini issued a letter, stating:

 The "Committee for Islamization of Universities" carried out the task by ensuring an "Islamic atmosphere" for every subject from engineering to the humanities.
 The headquarters deleted certain courses such as music as "fake knowledge," and committees "came to similar conclusions concerning all subjects in the humanities such as law, political sciences, economy, psychology, education and sociology".
+In its early stages, the committee included academics such as Abdolkarim Soroush, although he would later become a strong critic of the authoritarian path taken by the Islamic Republic.

+The 1979 Revolution gave power to a number of "religious intellectuals" who were charged with redefining educational policies and media within the new Islamic framework.
 When the institutions reopened, purges continued for five more years with special focus on "Islam’s enemies".
 Students were screened by committees and those found unfit were not allowed to continue their studies.
 Students in the University instructor program, for example, "were required to be practicing Muslims, to declare their loyalty to ... the doctrine of the vice regency of the faqih.
-Non-Muslims were required to refrain from behavior `offensive to Muslims,` and were excluded from all fields of study except accounting and foreign languages."
+Non-Muslims were required to refrain from behavior 'offensive to Muslims,' and were excluded from all fields of study except accounting and foreign languages."

+In 1981, mobs in Tehran and other provinces began randomly assaulting university campuses.
+They beat and injured students, expelled leftists from their offices and paramilitary bases, and subsequently took control of the campuses.
 Outside of the universities, the Cultural Revolution affected some non-academic cultural and scientific figures who it publicly denounced, and the broadcasts of Iranian radio and television, which were now limited to religious and official programs.

+Expulsion of Baháʼí students and professors from universities

+After the Cultural Revolution, all Baháʼí students and professors were expelled from the country’s universities, and since then, Baháʼí applicants have been prevented from enrolling in higher education or being employed as university faculty.
+According to a confidential directive of the Supreme Revolutionary Cultural Council concerning the Baháʼís, “the system’s treatment of them should be in such a way that their progress and development are blocked,” and furthermore, “in universities, both at the time of entry and during studies, whenever it is established that someone is a Baháʼí, they must be expelled from the university.”

+Although this directive is classified, in 2018 the Administrative Court of Justice referred to it when ruling that the complaint of an expelled Baháʼí student was invalid, stating that “Baháʼí citizens, in addition to being barred from employment in government institutions, are also deprived of the right to education in Iran.”